trebisky/ebaz4205_miner/secret/README.md

 1. e2501.py - provoke error 2501
 1. e2502.py - provoke error 2502
 1. e2503.py - provoke error 2503
+1. loader.py - load a binary file

+1. test - directory where I build some executables to load

 1. nand.dump - dump the FSBL from NAND and examine what the bootrom header looks like in something that actually boots.